zendframework/zendframework/README.md

 ## RELEASE INFORMATION

-*Zend Framework 2.3.8*
+*Zend Framework 2.3.9*

-This is the eighth maintenance release for the version 2.3 series.
+This is the ninth maintenance release for the version 2.3 series.

-07 May 2015
+11 May 2015

-### UPDATES IN 2.3.8
+### UPDATES IN 2.3.9

-This release contains the following security fixes:
+This release contains the following security fixes introduced in 2.3.8:

 - **ZF2015-04**: `Zend\Mail` and `Zend\Http` were both susceptible to CRLF
   Injection Attack vectors (for HTTP, this is often referred to as HTTP Response